SeisSol/SeisSol/Documentation/cad-models.rst

 They are documented (try -h option).
 The most important script are:

+-  createFaultFromCurve.py allows creating a ts surface from a fault trace.
+The fault trace is resampled, smoothed and extended using either a constant dip, a depth varying dip or an along-strike varying dip.
+This script has been used to generate all the faults of the Kaikoura model (Ulrich et al., 2019).
 -  createGOCADTSurf_NXNY.py, which allows creating a ts surface from a structured grid of points.
 -  createGOCADTSurf.py, which allows creating a ts surface from a partially structured grid of points.
    Contrary to createGOCADTSurf_NXNY.py, the number of nodes on a line (resp. on a column) should not constant.